Should College Be Free? Pros, Cons, and Alternatives

 But the issue of why college should be free isn't just an economic one.
 It's also a moral and philosophical one.
 Do we want every American, regardless of social standing, to have an equal opportunity to reach his or her potential?
 That's what this country is supposed to be about, yet social mobility has been eroding for the poor and middle class.
 And without easy and affordable access to quality higher education for everyone, the collective intelligence and goodwill of the nation could also erode.
 America might become even more socially divided.

 Ultimately, many people believe that a college-level education should be an absolute right, so long as you have the ability to benefit from it.
+Put another way, perhaps free education is a concept that shouldn't be arbitrarily limited to K-12 students.
 Here are some of the other commonly cited reasons why college should be free:

 - There might be a lot fewer Americans who need to seek other forms of public assistance.